A psychology geek’s take on the growth mindset and why it matters for flow

 Remember that basketball player who missed over 9000 shots, lost close to 300 games and missed the game-winning shot 26 times over the course of his career?
 You sure do because he was no less than perhaps the greatest basketball player in sport’s history – Michael Jordan.
 He said: “I’ve failed over and over and over again in my life.
 And that is why I succeed” (Goldman & Papson, 1998, p.
 49).

 How come that some people don’t let themselves be discouraged by setbacks, always strive to improve themselves, and are motivated to learn and keep going while others interpret failure as indication for incompetence and remain below their capabilities because they don’t even try in the first place?
 It all comes down to the mindset we have endorsed.
 Our mindset influences a great deal of our everyday experiences, how much effort we put into achieving a goal, our self-esteem and also our Flow experiences.
-Stay tuned to learn more about the growth mindset and how to develop it.
+Stay tuned to learn more about the growth mindset and flow and how to enhance both.

 On the other side of the spectrum, people with a growth mindset, or incremental theorists, believe that personal qualities result from hard work and effort.
-They see setbacks as an opportunity to learn and don’t take criticism personally, but rather reflect on it with curiosity.
-Studies show that growth mindsetters¹ may actually have a point: Apparently, many abilities can indeed be acquired through practice (see Brown, 1997; Diamond & Lee, 2011; Ericsson, Krampe, & Tesch-Römer, 1993; Sternberg, 1985).
+They see setbacks as an opportunity to learn.
+And don’t take criticism personally, but rather reflect on it with curiosity.
+Studies show that growth mindsetters¹ may actually have a point: Apparently, many abilities can indeed be acquired through practice (see Brown, 1997; Diamond & Lee, 2011; Ericsson et al., 1993; Sternberg, 1985).
 Take it from Alfred Binet who invented the intelligence test.
 He agrees:

 “A few modern philosophers […] assert that an individual’s intelligence is a fixed quantity which cannot be increased.
 We must protest and react against this brutal pessimism […].
 With practice, training, and above all method, we manage to increase our attention, our memory, our judgment, and literally to become more intelligent than we were before.”
 (Binet, 1909/1973, pp. 105–106).

-It seems that both mindsets are equally popular: Researchers assume around 40% of people to endorse a fixed mindset, about 40% to endorse a growth mindset, and about 20% to be undecided (Spinath, Spinath, Riemann, & Angleitner, 2003).
-But it’s not as black and white: We can adopt different mindsets for different qualities (Dweck, Chiu, & Hong, 1995).
+It seems that both mindsets are equally popular: Researchers assume around 40% of people to endorse a fixed mindset, about 40% to endorse a growth mindset, and about 20% to be undecided (Spinath et al., 2003).
+But it’s not as black and white: We can adopt different mindsets for different qualities (Dweck et al., 1995).
 We may think we’re generally bad with directions (fixed mindset), yet believe in our ability to improve our dribbling skills on the basketball court (growth mindset).
 Realizing which mindset is prominent in a given situation can be tough at times because their manifestations and corresponding thoughts may be more subtle.
 If you think of a challenge you are currently facing, which statements best reflect the thoughts that cross your mind?

 Flow is a matter of mindset